Need to make a new hire? Where should you start looking for candidates?

-If you know you’ve got a superstar on the team, whether their sales are through the roof, they show potential to be fantastic in another area, or they’re just really hungry to learn and develop, internally promoting them could be the ideal option.
+If you know you’ve got a superstar on the team, whether their sales are through the roof, they show potential to be fantastic in another area, or they’re just really hungry to learn and develop, internally promoting them could be a great option.

-They will have to learn how to perform their new role and responsibilities, but they’re already used to the culture and a good fit plus you won’t have to do any kind of onboarding.
-Whilst inducting new staff is very important it does take up valuable time (less so if you use HR software), this is a big pro of internal recruitment.
+They’ll have to learn how to perform their new role and responsibilities, but they’ll already be used to the culture, you’ll know they’re a good fit and you won’t have to do any kind of onboarding.

-It takes some time for new recruits to settle into the rules of an organisation and find their feet.
-Mistakes are part of the learning curve but can disrupt the flow of work and can ruffle feathers of other team members whose work is affected.
+It takes some time for new recruits to get familiar with the rules of an organisation.
+Mistakes are part of the learning curve but can disrupt the flow of work and ruffle feathers of other team members whose work is affected.

 By hiring internally your employee can get straight down to business with fewer teething problems and hiccups.